Common Signs and Symptoms of Dementia

 Mood or personality changes are a symptom of dementia, as well.
 Depression is common during the early stages, as the aging adult might recognize his or her lack of clarity and feel hopeless.
 Another change could be a personality shift from normally being reserved in conversation to becoming outgoing or argumentative.

 If your loved one has lost interest in his or her usual passions, hobbies, sports, or activities, there should be cause for concern.
 If the senior seems apathetic and doesn’t engage or connect with family or friends anymore, consult a doctor who specializes in dementia care for advice.

 The inability to balance a checkbook, forgetting events on the calendar, and wearing mismatched clothes could all be indications of a bigger problem.
 When everyday activities become a challenge, he or she will need guidance to get the right help.

 - Lost recognition

-When a familiar loved one’s face isn’t recognized, sentences are left unfinished or fragmented, without the older adult even noticing the problem, there is definitely a good reason to seek help from a dementia care expert.
+When a familiar loved one’s face isn’t recognized, sentences are left unfinished or fragmented, and without the older adult even noticing the problem, there is definitely a good reason to seek help from a dementia care expert.

 Concierge Care understands how difficult it can be to watch a loved one struggle with dementia.
 It’s vitally important that caregivers can still take care of their own health and ask for help as needed.
-Call Concierge Care today at 888-205-9940 to inquire about our quality dementia care services.
+Call Concierge Care today at 888-205-9940 to inquire about our quality dementia care referral services.